What is Website Optimization for SEO? Strategies and Goals

 6. Mobile first:

-Overall, you will want to ensure that your website is responsive to different screen sizes, and that it loads quickly and correctly for people using mobile devices.
+Overall, ensure that your website is responsive to different screen sizes, and that it loads quickly and correctly for people using mobile devices.
 To check your mobile usability and optimization efforts, use Google’s page speed insights tool.

 7. Internal links: